maxburian/SAXS_py3/doc/Server.rst

 ----------------------

-The "Saxs Leash" client can issue the commands for the Saxsdog Server.
+The "Saxs Leash" command line client can issue the commands for the Saxsdog Server.

 .. command-output::  saxsleash --help